SagarGurnani/code-check/README.md

 Some defaults have been set up.

 # Result
-After the check finishes running, the tool with give your repo a clean chit or warn you of potentially sensitive files/code in your repo
+After the check finishes running, the tool will give your repo a clean chit or warn you of potentially sensitive files/code in your repo